Artificial Intelligence

 Nuclear Safety and Regulatory Research Division

 INL’s Nuclear Safety and Regulatory Research Division supports a wide variety of activities.
-In particular, it ensures the nation’s safe, competitive and sustainable use of engineered systems in many domains by applying INL capabilities to impactful issues in risk, reliability and operational performance.
+In particular, it ensures the nation’s safe, competitive and tenable use of engineered systems in many domains by applying INL capabilities to impactful issues in risk, reliability and operational performance.

 Our recent AI/ML projects include: